johnmburt/springboard/capstone_1/readme.md

-- **Generating the Troll Label:** In order to train models to detect troll comments, the comment samples used in training must be labelled as "troll" or "not-troll".
+### **Generating the Troll Label:**

+In order to train models to detect troll comments, the comment samples used in training must be labelled as "troll" or "not-troll".
 However, the downloaded comment data has no "troll" label, so I had to generate that label myself.
 Comment vote score is the closest measure to a troll indicator: comments that are offensive or disagreable to the forum community will usually be heavily downvoted, resulting in a very negative score.
 So I used vote score as a guide to creating a label that indicated comment toxcicity, or a troll user.

-  - **Creating a toxicity score:**  I created a continuous variable "toxicity score" based on PCA analysis of comment features.
+ ### **Creating a toxicity score:**

+I created a continuous variable "toxicity score" based on PCA analysis of comment features.
 This score was normalized and ranged to values between -5 (very toxic) and +5 (highly approved) so that scores between subreddits were comparable (subs vary in voting rates).
 Then, I selected a toxicity score threshold, below which a comment would be deemed "toxic", and above which it would be "not toxic".
 A threshold of -1 was selected, which ensured that roughly 2-5% of comments for a given sub would be labelled "toxic".

-  - **PCA analysis methods:** Using the vote score as a guide, I correlated other comment metadata and selected the feature(s) that had strong correlations with vote score to include in a PCA analysis with two PCA dimensions.
-In my analysis (see Figures 1-3), the only other feature that correlated consistently with vote score was "number of replies to the comment".
+### **PCA analysis methods:**

+Using the vote score as a guide, I correlated other comment metadata and selected the feature(s) that had strong correlations with vote score to include in a PCA analysis with two PCA dimensions.
+In my analysis (Figures 1-3), the only other feature that correlated consistently with vote score was "number of replies to the comment".
 Two other features, "days since comment was made" and "overall user comment karma" were correlated, but the correlation varied greatly between subs and so these were excluded.
 PCA dimension 2 showed a positive regression with vote score and was chosen to use as the "toxicity score".
 This score was then normalized and ranged to values between -5 and +5.

 | Figure 1: feature correlations | Figure 2: Vote score vs PCA2 score | Figure 3: PCA-based score distribution |
 | -- | -- | -- |